Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *1 game uses two palettes in the same image (Alice in Wonderland)*
 - *1 game uses a three colors palette on purpose (Pokémon Pinball)*

+## Aknowledgments

+- Author want to thanks Frédéric Mercier for the finding of the original Huc-3 mapper **Pocket Family 2** cartridge in Japan.
+- [Mraulio](https://github.com/Mraulio) and [cristofercruz](https://github.com/cristofercruz) for debugging and improving the code

 ## Some known relaxing scene interpreted with the paper simulator to end.

 ![](./images/2020-09-10/Z1_e-paper.png)

-## Aknowledgments

-- Author want to thanks Frédéric Mercier for the find of the original Huc-3 mapper **Pocket Family 2** cartridge in Japan.
-- [Mraulio](https://github.com/Mraulio) and [cristofercruz](https://github.com/cristofercruz) for debugging and improving the code